Review: Think Tank Logistics Manager 30. The Best Roller Bag

 The back protection skid plates can take a severe beating (trust me!)

-Taking public transportation with heavy gear is not fun if you don’t have the right gear for it.
+Taking public transportation with heavy gear is not fun if you don’t have the right gear.
 But the Think Tank makes it a breeze.

-The bag is simply built to last and well designed.
-It feels like every time I bring it along, I find a new small detail, which just makes practical sense.
+The bag is built to last and well designed.
+Whenever I bring it along, I find a new small detail that makes practical sense.

 The retractable handle is of metal and hard plastic of some sort and has been able to stand being dragged around for 18 months with no signs of wear.

-The bag itself is made from ballistic nylon and has a water-repellent (DWR) coating for light rain.
-The nylon fabric still holds up with no signs of holes, tears or bad seams.
+The bag is made from ballistic nylon and has a water-repellent (DWR) coating for light rain.
+The nylon fabric still holds up without signs of holes, tears, or bad seams.

-The same can be said for the abrasion-resistant zippers, which – even though some of the pockets have been stuffed to the limit from time to time – still shows no sign of wear and tear.
+The same can be said for the abrasion-resistant zippers, which – even though some of the pockets have been stuffed to the limit occasionally – still show no sign of wear and tear.

 The high-quality in-line skate wheels make dragging the heavy load about into a soft and pleasant experience.
 And even though the wheels are easy to replace if needed, there are many hours left in the original set I still have on mine.